pluketic/CoreNLP-1/README.md

 # Stanford CoreNLP Extensions

 This fork of [Stanford CoreNLP](https://github.com/stanfordnlp/CoreNLP) enables the user to capture Multi-Word Expressions (MWE) from plain text.
-Under the hood, it uses [jMWE](http://projects.csail.mit.edu/jmwe/), which itself employs a database generated through processing [WordNet](https://wordnet.princeton.edu/).
+Under the hood, it integrates [jMWE](http://projects.csail.mit.edu/jmwe/), which itself employs a database generated through processing [WordNet](https://wordnet.princeton.edu/).

 For example, given the input sentence